 The Redistricting Committee shall adopt a schedule for preparation of a plan and present the plan to Council.
-This plan must be submitted by the Redistricting Committee to Council within 30 days after the U.S. Census data is certified, which is scheduled to occur by March 31, 2021.
-The redistricting consultant or PDD shall begin drawing alternative proposals in early 2021 using guidelines for new districts supplied by the Redistricting Committee and preliminary census data that usually becomes available later in the year the Census is taken.
-By spring 2021, the consultant or PDD will produce the final proposed map(s) for presentation to the Redistricting Committee.
+This plan must be submitted by the Redistricting Committee to Council within 30 days after the U.S. Census data is certified, which is scheduled to occur by the end of 2021.
+The redistricting consultant or PDD shall begin drawing alternative proposals in early 2022 using guidelines for new districts supplied by the Redistricting Committee and preliminary census data that usually becomes available later in the year the Census is taken.
+By spring 2022, the consultant or PDD will produce the final proposed map(s) for presentation to the Redistricting Committee.

 d) Reapportionment Committees Present a Plan to the Rules Committee and City Council

-Within 150 days after the U.S. Bureau of the Census certification of the final population count for the City (before August 28, 2021), the Redistricting Committee will submit its final proposed plan to Council, in the form of an ordinance that will be referred to the Rules Committee.
+Within 150 days after the U.S. Bureau of the Census certification of the final population count for the City, the Redistricting Committee will submit its final proposed plan to Council, in the form of an ordinance that will be referred to the Rules Committee.

 The Redistricting Committee shall have available alternative plans considered but not recommended for review by Council.
 If the PDD is not selected as the Redistricting Consultant, the PDD shall serve to advise the Council and the Redistricting Committee as to matters related to the process.